Irvinfang1015/Unit-2-project/README.md

 **To convert a number from decimal to binary, the flowchart below must be used:**
 ![flowchartDecToBin](decimalToBinaryFlowchart.jpg)
+Fig. 2.
+Flow diagram for the program that converts a number from binary to decimal representation.

 #### Counting to 31, with decimal input to binary output